 The arts and crafts aspect of the Havelock Work had spread from Britain around 1880 to the Commonwealth countries, as well as Europe and America.
-Reginald was an accomplished woodworker.

-mber 1912, a Photo by LC Whitehead Libraries Heritage Collec AWNS-19121212-10-2.
+Reginald was an accomplished woodworker cipal groups at the eare Festival at Hi Hamlet present at the pageant.
+Photo by LC Whitehead, Auckla Libraries Heritage Collections AWNS-19121212-10-2.